 Maybe your mind races and you can’t seem to control your thoughts, or think clearly.

 Physically, maybe your body gets tense, or your blood pressure rises, or your palms sweat, or you lose your appetite, or your breathing quickens.

 Emotionally maybe you feel anxious, or angry, or frustrated, or out of control.

-Notice that these all happen together, never seperately.
+Notice that these all happen together, never separately.
 It’s a total experience encompassing our mind, body and emotions all at once.

 If you’re not stressed right now, consider also that imagining stressful scenarios, will also make you feel stressed!
 This is of course obvious once pointed out but still mostly overlooked in our day to day life.

-Ruminating on a conflict, a rejection, or an embarrasing moment will bring about the same bodily responses as if the event were actually taking place!
+Ruminating on a conflict, a rejection, or an embarrassing moment will bring about the same bodily responses as if the event were actually taking place!

 When you ponder this for any length of time you can come to only one conclusion.
 You cannot feel stressed, unless you have a body for the feelings and sensations of stress to be expressed through.
 The same goes for sadness, anxiety, excitement, joy, disgust etc.